sinaptik-ai/pandas-ai/extensions/ee/vectorstores/chromadb/README.md

-# ChromaDB Extension for PandaAI
+# ChromaDB Extension for PandasAI

-This extension integrates ChromaDB with PandaAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.
+This extension integrates ChromaDB with PandasAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.

 ## Installation